heyqbnk/vk-api/README.md

 `requests per second`.
 VK API has its restriction, so make sure you have passed correct value.

-Additionally, you can pass properties `accessToken` and `lang` which will be used as default parameters for each request.
+Additionally, you can pass suck properties as `accessToken` and `lang` which will be used as default parameters for each request.
 So, you have no need to pass them each time until overriding is needed:

 ```typescript
 const api = new VKAPI({